 And sure, the most important, be an expert in your field.

 A doctor speaks strictly to the point.
-He never shows concern and empathy and does not share the details of the treatment.
+He never shows concern and empathy and does not share the treatment details.
 Even though the results can be the best, this model is the direct way to fail.
-The patient will not understand what is going on – he'll see the doctor as the robot or a computer constantly working and will never be sure that the decision is the only right one.
+The patient will not understand what is going on – he'll see the doctor as a robot or a computer constantly working and will never be sure that the decision is the only right.
 Statistics show that patients tend to change doctors who communicate in this manner.

 There are many rules for doctors and much less for patients.
-That is logical as medical staff offer services, so they have to follow standards of quality.
+That is logical as medical staff offer services and must follow quality standards.
 However, it does not mean that patients have the right to act as they want.
-Therefore, we have prepared the complete list of communication guidelines both for healthcare staff and patients.
+Therefore, we have prepared a complete list of communication guidelines both for healthcare staff and patients.

-Respect patients, their time and emotions, never ignore their fears and feelings.
+Respect patients, their time and emotions, and never ignore their fears and feelings.

 Support patients emotionally.

-Talk openly about the disease, dangers, possible risks, and methods of treatment.
+Talk openly about the disease, dangers, possible risks, and treatment methods.

 Create a friendly atmosphere that helps to communicate correctly, safe time and nerves – caring, secure, and confidential.

 Ask the patient whether he is satisfied with your services.